Three reasons to visit Bright in May

 Seasonal food and wine

 With such a strong emphasis on seasonality, our autumn picnic lunches are some of the best we produce.
 Home-grown veggies from our garden, walnuts, rosy apples and ripe pears from Wandiligong, pumpkin oils and seeds from the farm in Ovens, plump olives from Mount Buffalo and beautiful wild mushrooms from Milawa grace the picnic table each day.
 On cooler days we often serve warming home-made soups, or we light the BBQ for piping hot sausages.
 An army marches on its stomach after all!
-Our May departure of the High Country and Bright tour will also include a unique foraging experience with famous local Italian chef, Patrizia Simone, who will take us to the woods in search of wild mushrooms, and we'll visit a local chestnut farm.
+Our May departure of the Celebrate Italy in the High Country tour will also include a unique foraging experience with famous local Italian chef, Patrizia Simone, who will take us to the woods in search of wild mushrooms, and we'll visit a local chestnut farm.
 She'll also teach us to make our own pasta and we'll get to enjoy the fruits of our labours.

 La Fiera is Myrtleford's annual Italian Festival and celebrates all things to do with Italian art, heritage, culture and of course food and wine.
 There is a strong Italian population in this part of Victoria and it's one of the reasons we feel so at home here.
 Our tour will include a visit to La Fiera on the second evening.
 Bright usually also has an annual Autumn Festival in May, which is a full ten days of celebrations.
 The highlight is the Gala Weekend with a market, music in the streets and a grand parade.
 Sadly for Bright this year the Autumn Festival will not go ahead, but it is well worth remembering for future years.